johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 2. Destructure the message so we can deal with its constituent values: `err`, `response`, `isDisposed` and `id`
 3. Use the map to lookup the correct *handler factory*
 4. Discard any messages which are **not** destined for this client<sup>1</sup>
-5. Finally, return the **actual** *observable subscription function*.
+5. Finally, return the **actual** *observable subscriber function*.
 Note: we automatically add `isDisposed: true` if there's an error, to force the closure of the Observable.

 > <sup>1</sup>This is the code fragment:
 >  <code>if (!callback) {</code>